chainhead/lister/README.md

 { [String: '3600'] s: 1, e: 3, c: [ 3600 ] }
 ```

-# Known bugs
+# Known issues

+The following issues exist and will be addressed in next or later releases.

+1. Providing error responses from contracts.
-1. Random number is hard-coded.
+2. Random number is hard-coded.
 Using `randao` is an option.
-2. Any list member can initiate addition of numbers.
-The addition should be initated by list owner.
-3. Calculation of average happens if all members have not provided their numbers for addition.
-4. Running total is saved on the blockchain and therefore, publicly visible.
+3. Running total is saved on the blockchain and therefore, publicly visible.